ikhedr/Sentiment-Analysis-In-Apache-Spark-Using-NLTK/README.md

 # Sentiment-Analysis-In-Apache-Spark-Using-NLTK
-In this project i am going to analyse the sentiments of given sentence.
+In this project i am trying to analyse the sentiments of given sentence.
 Code will analyse whether the comment is Positive/Negative/Neutral.
 Here i have used PySpark (The Python Programming API provided by the Spark).<br>
 I have installed temperory standalone Spark on Ubuntu for experiments.
 If you want to develop it further for mass load you can connect it to clusters.<br>
 For more information about spark refere this link:-